theupweb/project-ideas/README.md

 ### Preferred Stack
  React Js / Tailwind CSS
 ### Additonal Resources
- For this app, we will use an api provided by musixmatch for developers there are two plans for this api, one is free and the other one is paid we will use the free api, it provides 30% of a song lyrics
+ For this app, we will use the [solenolyrics](https://github.com/SOLENO/solenolyrics) api It's a free api
 ### Author
 - [Anurag](https://github.com/anurag-coder01)
 ### Project Link